 Surrounded by rolling hills and winding rivers, Newburgh Farm Steading is truly a rural getaway.

 Located in the Heart of the Ettrick Valley, 13 miles from Selkirk along the picturesque B7009.
 1 hour 20 minutes from Edinburgh, with plenty of historic houses, castles and ruined abbeys in the area as well as adventure playgrounds, shopping in pretty Borders towns and just chilling out.

 Behind the house the land slopes gently down to the Ettrick River - a tributary of the Tweed famous for it's salmon fishing.
 Surrounded by open countryside, with quiet country roads, and abundant wildlife, the area offers plenty of opportunities for outdoor activities.
 Fishing, cycling, walking, and bird watching can all be based from the house, with boating, kayaking, horse riding and several golf courses close by, as well as the excellent mountain biking centres of Glentress and Innerleithen.
 The nearby Buccleuch Estate offers some of the best fishing and shooting in Scotland.
 The area is also especially good for star gazing with clear dark skies.

-New to us at Newburgh we now have a few picturesque green yurts which are available for glamorous camping (glamping).These are set overlooking the river and parts of the stream - close enough if you need a bit of extra accommodation, but far enough away to maintain privacy and the peaceful nature of the area.
+At Newburgh we also have a number of Mongolian yurts which are available for glamorous camping (glamping).These are set overlooking the river and parts of the stream - close enough if you need a bit of extra accommodation, but far enough away to maintain privacy and the peaceful nature of the area.

 We also have small honesty shop for the use of yurt and house guests - very useful if you have forgotten some essentials.